CDLTG/TurboSuite/README.md

 - **Command:** `tn`
 - **Limitations:**
   - Currently does not work with room names that are multiple lines or multiple objects.
-  - Currently does not work with reference text that has excesive text formatting.
+  - Currently does not work with reference text that has excessive text formatting.

 ![TurboName gif](/GIF/TurboName.gif)